-Day 1 – USA to Auckland
+Day 1 – Arrive in Auckland

 Today you will begin your Swain Destinations customized itinerary.
 Please note, international air has not been included in this package price.